Welcome Bakers!

 Who we don’t give to:

-• Because our support is cause-related and most of it goes to 501(c)3 nonprofit organizations, the following will be declined: teams, athletes, bands, sponsorships and financial solicitations.
+• Because our support is cause-related and most of it goes to 501(c)3 nonprofit organizations, the following will be declined: schools/PTOs, churches, teams, athletes, bands, sponsorships and financial solicitations.
 Often times, inquiries of this nature aren't considered charitable and do not align with our giving program.

 Where we give: